gnayrr/epithet/README.md

   ```

 ##API

-###.on(element:HTMLElement)
+###.on

+1. `.on(element:HTMLElement)`

   Enhance the specified element, if it is a textarea element.
 Otherwise does nothing.

-###.on(class:String)
+2. `.on(class:String)`

   Finds all occurrences of textareas with the specified class name.
 Then enchance each element that is a textarea and has not been enhanced.

-###.on()
+3. `.on()`

   Turn on enhancements for all previously enhanced elements.
 This reverses the affect of `epithet.off()`.

-###.off(element:HTMLElement)
+###.off

+1. `.off(element:HTMLElement)`

   Turn off Epithet enhancements for the specified element.

-###.off(class:String)
+2. `.off(class:String)`

   Turn off Epithet enhancements for all elements with the specified class name.

-###.off()
+3. `.off()`

   Turn off Epithet enhancements for all elements.

 ###.reset()
 Completely remove any trace of Epithet from all elements.